AlmondGod/PAL-notes/README.md

 3. Train policy $\pi$ via f-Advantage Regression

 ### Key Takeaways/Innovations
-With GoFar, we can learn exclusively from offline behavior via f-divergence to optimize the advantage and similarity of actions between offline optimal ‘teleporter’ policy and the learned policy.
+With GoFar, we can learn exclusively from offline behavior via f-divergence to optimize the advantage and similarity of actions between the offline optimal ‘teleporter’ policy and the learned policy.
 The dual divergence objective function allows for unconstrained optimization, and the formulation into supervised learning gives all the theoretical SL advantages.

 # VIP: Towards Universal Visual Reward and Representation via Value-Implicit Pretraining